 I’ve had similar success in other areas of our lives.
 When we bought a fridge, dishwasher, and over-the-range microwave for a new home, I asked the appliance store if they would throw in free delivery (a $50 value) because I was making such a big purchase.
 They agreed.

-I’ve called companies and asked for coupons and samples, and they’ve sent them.
-I’ve called companies and paid them a compliment and in return they’ve sent me coupons for free products.
+I’ve called companies and would just ask for coupons and samples, and they’ve sent them.
+I’ve called companies and paid them a compliment and in return, they’ve sent me coupons for free products.

 And if I’ve had a bad experience with a product, I do not hesitate to contact a company and ask them to make it right.
 Everyone should get the customer service they deserve.

-All of these strategies have helped me make the most of our money.
+All of these strategies have helped me make the most of my money.
 The worst that can happen is that the companies say, “No.”

 But if you are knowledgeable about what you want, and you are friendly and polite, you’re likely to save money if you just ask.